sujal-choudhary/Xplorer/README.md

 This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.

 > "Developed by Sujal Choudhary"
+## Warning

+**Warning:** Use of this tool must comply with all applicable laws.
+Do not use this tool for illegal activities.
+The developers are not responsible for any misuse of this tool.

 ## Example